forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

 script has release-specific code, so things will break if you use a startup script that is out of sync with the deployed release.

-Note: If you used the Forseti setup wizard to deploy your `deploy-forseti.yaml` will have a timestamp suffix, e.g. `deploy-forseti-20171001000000.yaml`.
+Note: If you used the Forseti setup wizard to deploy then your `deploy-forseti.yaml` will have a timestamp suffix, e.g. `deploy-forseti-20171001000000.yaml`.

 1. Sync master branch: